International students – both new and returning – are required to undertake enrolment checks before being able to complete enrolment online.

 Authorisation of annual leave

 Your request to book annual leave must be submitted in writing to your Director of Studies (or another member of your supervisory team in their absence) sufficiently early to allow authorisation in advance.
 You must not take annual leave without obtaining authorisation as you may be putting your immigration status as risk.
 Before submitting a request to take annual leave you must ensure you have sufficient leave remaining.
-You can check this with the Graduate School.

 Recording annual leave